franciscovillaescusa/Quijote-simulations/README.md

 - Outputs at redshifts 0, 0.5, 1, 2, 3 and 127 (initial conditions)
 - 500 Tb of data
 - 15 Million cpu hours
-- Snapshots and data products (halo and voids catalogues, power spectra, bispectra, pdfs...) publicly available
+- Snapshots and data products (halo & void catalogues, power spectra, bispectra, pdfs...) publicly available

 ## Data
 The data are stored in the Gordon cluster of the San Diego Supercomputer Center.
 It can be access through [globus](https://www.globus.org/).